 High Tide at Teddington is about one hour after High Tide at London Bridge.
-Times of high tide at London Bridge are given in the Tide Tables, the AA Handbook, Old Moore's Almanac and the Thames Book.
+Times of high tide at Teddington are given on the DW website.

 Richmond Draw Lock is raised 2 hours before and lowered 2 hours after high tide at Teddington. (i.e. clear passage is only during these four hours.)
 If closed, portage left (boat rollers), this portage is muddy and slippery.